SumoLogic/sumologic-documentation/docs/observability/about.md

 ---
 id: about
-title: About the Observability Solution
+title: About the Sumo Logic Observability Solution
 sidebar_label: About Observability
-description: The Observability Solution focuses on finding the unconsidered issue, the unknown risks to your system.
+description: The Sumo Logic Observability Solution focuses on finding the unconsidered issue, the unknown risks to your system.
 ---

 Observability is the ability of the internal states of a system to be determined by its external outputs.